Irrelon/ForerunnerDB/readme.md

 ForerunnerDB runs an update rather than a replace against documents that match the query clause.
 You can think about ForerunnerDB's update operations as having been automatically wrapped in the MongoDB $set operator.

+If you wish to fully replace a document with another one you can do so using the
+$replace operator described in the *Update Operators* section. $replace is the equivalent of calling a MongoDB update without the MongoDB $set operator.

 # License
 Please see licensing page for latest information: [http://www.forerunnerdb.com/licensing.html](http://www.forerunnerdb.com/licensing.html)